 New Regulation for Diesel Bowsers – What Does This Mean?

-What are the new rules for bowsers?
+What are the rules for bowsers?

-If you transport fuels in a bowser that’s classed as a tank rather than an intermediate bulk container (IBC), or it was manufactured before 10th May 2004, you will no longer be permitted to transport them on public roads.
+If you transport fuels in a bowser that’s classed as a tank rather than an intermediate bulk container (IBC), or it was manufactured before 10th May 2004, you are no longer be permitted to transport them on public roads.